Yolk is currently accepting submissions for our Digital Publication from August 1st-November 30th.

 We do no accept submissions of any kind during December and June (except for The Montreal Fiction Prize in June).

-Yolk is a Montreal-based literary journal that publishes fiction, poetry, non-fiction, and visual arts in our print (Canadian) and digital (Canadian + international) publications.
+Yolk is a Montreal-based literary journal that publishes fiction, poetry, non-fiction, and visual arts in our print (Canadian citizens and residents of Canada) and digital (Canadian + international) publications.
 Our mandate is to publish fine work by established and emerging artists.

 We encourage submissions from all artists and writers, including those from marginalized communities and those generally under-represented in literature, in particular Indigenous writers, writers of colour, LGBTQ+ writers, and writers with disabilities.